Now Available- Virtual Consults and Training!!

 It was about 6 months after Sanders unexpected passing in 2010 that Joey and Rufus began to rely on each other and became buds, pals, partners and protectors of each other.
 The torch may have been passed, but it would never have been if it wasn’t for Sanders.

-In September 2013, we welcomed Jessie to our home: Jessie.
+In September 2013, we welcomed Jessie to our home.
 She also came from Best Friends Animal Society after she was found living with her two puppies underneath a chicken coop outside Fredonia, AZ.

 Jessie is absolutely amazing, nature's miracle of good genetics.
 She has no fears, no issues and is completely loving of everything and everyone.
 She and Joey are now constant companions (which gives Rufus' old bones a break:).
 She has been the perfect complement to Joey and Rufus and as a team, they allow me to better educate people about all things dog as well as assist me when I'm working with dogs who have any kind of behavioral issues.

-On 2018, we took in a young pitbull pup due to the sudden passing of a family member.
+In 2018, we took in a young Pitbull pup due to the sudden passing of a family member.

 His name is Glock and he's a goof, a dog that loves to lay next to or on top of one of us, who has no concept of his size and is always running us or the other dogs over when he gets excited.

-He has gone to daycare to play with the other goofballs like him that are lacking in the same 'social graces' but is always "relearning" how to be appropriate with Joey and Jessie.
+He has gone to daycare to play with the other goofballs like him that are lacking in the same 'social graces' but is always "relearning" how to be appropriate with Jessie.

-He and Jessie always try to outdo each other when it comes to tearing apart stuffed toys and he and Joey always find something to bark very loudly at each other about.
+He and Jessie always try to outdo each other when it comes to tearing apart stuffed toys.
 He has brought fun, comedy and even some chaos to our home and we wouldn't have it any other way.